Mervodactyl/mePage/README.md

 I enjoyed learning how to inverse some of the icons I used in my end design but it was not without much trail and error

-The final details on the layout took much longer than planed but neatening up the 'edges' was very rewarding if time consuming
+Neatening up the design and 'edges' was very rewarding, but it took longer than planned because I had been absent from the project for a while and had forgotten the layout etc

 ## Conclusion